Long-Term Care (LTC) Rider

 Qualifying for the Benefit

-You must meet certain qualifications to activate your LTC rider, generally outlined in the insurance policy.
+You must meet certain qualifications to activate your long-term care (LTC) rider, generally outlined in the insurance policy.
 These qualifications serve as "triggers" for the rider and are designed to assess the level of care the policyholder requires.
-The following are important aspects to consider to be approved for the rider:
+The following are important aspects to consider to be approved for an LTC rider:

 • Cognitive Impairments: In cases involving cognitive impairment, the need for substantial supervision to protect the policyholder's health and safety is another common trigger.
 Conditions that often fall under this category include Alzheimer's, dementia, Parkinson’s disease and other severe cognitive disorders.